 - 2 cups crushed buttery-round crackers aka Ritz - abt 1 1/2 rolls of crackers

 - 1/3 cup melted butter I use Smart Balance

 - 1/4 cup chicken broth from cooked chicken

 - 1/4 tsp black pepper

 - Preheat oven to 350 degrees.

 - Boil chicken until done.
-(I like to boil mine a small onion, carrot, and a couple of celery sticks- cut into large chunks, salt & pepper, and a tsp of chicken bouillon to make a flavorful broth).
+(I like to boil mine with an onion, carrot, a couple of celery sticks, salt & pepper, and chicken bouillon to make a flavorful broth)